 The South Asia Heat Health Summit took place on 14 February 2020 in Pune, India, in conjunction with the International Conference on Climate Services 6.
-The Summit was co-organized by the Global Heat Health Information Network, the Indian Institute of Tropical Meteorology and others to build capacity, promote sharing, and encourage evidence-based policy and actions to improve the management of extreme heat risks.
+The Summit was co-organized by the Global Heat Health Information Network, the Indian Institute of Tropical Meteorology, IRADe, India Meteorological Department, Indian Ministry of Earth Sciences, WHO, WMO and IDRC to build capacity, promote sharing, and encourage evidence-based policy and actions to improve the management of extreme heat risks.

 The regional summit brought together interdisciplinary experts and practitioners to share experience and concerns, learn from each other, identify new solutions and opportunities, and raise awareness of the urgent need to protect ourselves and communities from extreme heat in a warming world.